ombori/grid-docs/grid-products/releasenotes/README.md

-# Grid PIM Release Notes
+# Grid Product Release Notes
-The Grid Products receives continuous updates.
+Grid Product receives continuous updates.
 All the recent release notes can be found below in order of release.

 ## 2021-01-04